veeransh2004/MultiplayerGame/README.md

 ```bash
 java GameClient
 ```
-To add multiple players we can create a new Tab and repeat step 4
+To add multiple players we can go to a new terminal and repeat step 4.